How To Find A Therapist To Help Your Teenager With Their Social Skills Or Social Anxiety

 Options for paying for counseling

-If you know how you plan to pay for a potential therapist, it can help you know where to start your search.
+If you know how you plan to pay for a potential therapist, that can help you start your search.

 - Pay for a counselor out of pocket - This route is usually pricier, but if you find the right person or program it can be worth it.
 Some self-pay therapists offer a sliding scale fee, so it's not necessarily unaffordable.
 Also, if your insurance plan has a higher deductible, paying for someone yourself may not be that much more expensive.